-^ Employment figures for Occupation Code 27-2031 was not available in CY 2018 a The location quotient represents the ratio of an occupation's share of employment in a given area to that occupation's share of employment in the U.S. as a whole.
-For example, an occupation that makes up 10% of employment in a specific state compared with 2% of U.S. employment would have a location quotient of 5 for the state in question.
+^a The location quotient represents the ratio of an occupation's share of employment in each area to that occupation's share of employment in the U.S. as a whole.
+For example, an occupation that makes up 10 percent of employment in a specific state compared with 2 percent of U.S. employment would have a location quotient of 5 for the state in question.

-\ Data for Occupation Code 27-4031 was only available in CY 2017 b This average was calculated using the "weighted harmonic mean" method which is the result of dividing the number of observations by the sum of reciprocals of the observations, weighted by total employment.
+^b This average was calculated using the "weighted harmonic mean" method which is the result of dividing the number of observations by the sum of reciprocals of the observations, weighted by total employment.
 This method is generally preferable when calculating an average for rates and ratios and is equivalent to calculating the combined location quotient for all occupations included in the table.